Frequently Asked Questions

 Private health insurance may (depending on your particular policy) assist with the cost of your stay for detox in a hospital.
 However, Gunnebah is not a hospital and, in Australia at the moment, private health insurance does not cover the cost of your stay in a private residential addiction recovery facility.

-- Undisclosed criminal history.
+- Undisclosed acute mental illness or criminal history.